By Valerie Andrews

 “We talked about the word comfrey and her need for comfort,” Sabini said.
 “But there was a bigger message here as well.
 This dream is about two possible approaches to the pandemic.
 One involves collecting scientific data and the other, making room for the mysterious and inexplicable forces at work.
 We need to be open to other ways of looking at the world because the unexpected does happen, and could lead to innovation and new forms of creativity.”

-For many, life seemed to be slowing down as we adjusted to the virus, yet I hadn’t allowed myself that luxury.
-At the core of my fear response was the knee-jerk reaction, “If you work harder, everything will be all right.”
-Then I got sick and had to face my own inner demons.
-A core complex—the kind of unhelpful behavior that’s lodged in the fear center of the brain.
+At the core of my fear response to the pandemic was the knee-jerk reaction, “If you just work harder, everything will be all right.”
 My “deadlinitis” had probably made me more susceptible to infection.
 And it certainly was an impediment to a full recovery.

-As is turned out, a second dream gave me just the medicine I needed: A Bengal tiger is walking down the middle of main street.
+Then a second dream gave me just the medicine I needed: A Bengal tiger is walking down the middle of main street.
 This magnificent animal roams freely through the town — its fur gleaming, its muscles rippling.
-There are no people about — no one telling the tiger what to do or where to go.
 The creature is one in itself.
-It has no agenda but to simply be.
+It has no agenda but to simply be

 When I shared this pair of dreams, Sabini said, “Your fear of being stopped in your tracks came up in your first dream.
 Then you were actually taken down by the virus.
 Later, in the tiger dream, your psyche gave you what shamans call a power animal — a guide to your healing process.
 Draw on it!”

-This animal wasn’t circus-trained, but fully wild.
+This animal was wild.
 It had never been trained to jump through hoops.
 There was no way to hold that tiger.
 Its energy was immense.
-This was the reservoir I would start drawing on throughout my recovery.
+This was the reservoir I would need to start drawing on as I began my recovery.

 “Since the virus struck, we’ve all been holding our breath, waiting to see what will happen next,” Sabini said.
 “The tiger dream is telling you to focus not on deadlines but on maintaining your own life.”